Huguitis/aoi.js-documentation/src/functions/Events/interactionFollowUp.md

 ---
 title: $interactionFollowUp
-description: $interactionFollowUp can be used for JSON requests, song informations or playing tracks, since these things takes more than 3 seconds.
+description: $interactionFollowUp can be used for JSON requests, song information or playing tracks, since these things takes more than 3 seconds.
 id: interactionFollowUp
 ---

-`$interactionFollowUp` can be used for JSON requests, song informations or playing tracks, since these things takes more than 3 seconds.
+`$interactionFollowUp` can be used for JSON requests, song information or playing tracks, since these things takes more than 3 seconds.

 ## Usage